tyh1003/Refine-Retrieve-Reason-FakeNews-WebApp/README.md

 ## Prerequisites

-Before running the application, make sure the system has:
+Before running the application, prepare:

 - Node.js / npm
 - Python
 - FFmpeg
-- A compatible CUDA-capable environment for the quantized student model
+- A CUDA-capable environment for local quantized models
 - A Gemini API key
+- Required Python AI / multimodal dependencies

-> PaddlePaddle installation may depend on the target CPU/GPU and CUDA environment and should be configured accordingly for PaddleOCR.
+GPU-specific packages may depend on the CUDA and PyTorch versions used by the target machine.

 ---